eeditiones/tei-publisher-app/README.md

 ## Building

+TEI Publisher requires the [pb-components](https://gitlab.existsolutions.com/tei-publisher/pb-components) package, which can either be loaded from an external server (CDN) or imported into the local build.
+If you intend to contribute to TEI Publisher development, you likely want the latter option.
+For just using TEI Publisher, the first is sufficient.

+### For Users

-Run `npm install` and Apache `ant` in the cloned directory to get a `.xar` file in `build/`, which can be uploaded into eXist instance via the dashboard.
+Run Apache `ant` in the cloned directory to get a `.xar` file in `build/`, which can be uploaded into an eXist instance via the dashboard.

+### For Developers

+1. run `npm start` to install dependencies and generate bundle files
+2. edit `modules/config.xqm` and change the variable `$config:webcomponents` to read 'local' instead of a version number.
+This way, the javascript bundles will be loaded from within the TEI Publisher app instead of a CDN
+3. run Apache `ant` to generate a .xar

 <!-- Expected to be outdated with completion of https://gitlab.existsolutions.com/tei-publisher/pb-components/issues/34 You need the [polymer CLI](https://polymer-library.polymer-project.org/2.0/docs/tools/polymer-cli) tools for this. -->